GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 60 months~Rs 4,170Rs 58,440Rs 2,50,200

-Going from 36 to 60 months saves Rs 2,105 a month, which is real cash-flow relief if the budget is tight.
-But it adds Rs 24,300 in lifetime interest.
-The break-even logic: if that monthly Rs 2,105 is reinvested at a return higher than 11% net of tax, longer tenure wins.
-If it is spent, it is just deferred cost plus a markup.
+Stretching from 36 to 60 months saves Rs 2,105 a month, which is real cash-flow relief on a tight budget.
+The cost is Rs 24,300 in extra lifetime interest.
+The break-even logic: if that monthly Rs 2,105 is reinvested at a return above 11% net of tax, longer tenure wins.
+If it is spent, it is deferred cost with a markup.

-The tenure decision is really a question about whether the buyer has the discipline to invest the EMI savings, not about whether longer is "cheaper" — it is structurally not.
+So the tenure decision is really a question of whether the buyer has the discipline to invest the EMI savings.
+Longer is not structurally cheaper.

 Cash vs finance: when does borrowing pay?

-For a Rs 3 lakh bike with Rs 3.6 lakh available in liquid savings, the buyer's question is whether to pay cash or finance.
-The naive answer ("avoid debt!") misses the alternative-use comparison.
+For a Rs 3 lakh bike with Rs 3.6 lakh sitting in liquid savings, the live question is cash versus finance.
+The reflex answer ("avoid debt!") misses the alternative-use comparison.

 A 3-year bike loan at 11% costs roughly Rs 34,000 in interest.
 The Rs 1.92 lakh that would have left the savings account earns: